NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> len(x)
    2

-Descriptive properties are always read into memory, but lazy loading is employed for all data arrays, which means that no data is read into memory until the data is required for inspection or to modify the array contents.
+Descriptive properties are always read into memory, but `lazy loading
+<https://en.wikipedia.org/wiki/Lazy_loading>`_ is employed for all
+data arrays, which means that no data is read into memory until the data is required for inspection or to modify the array contents.
 This maximises the number of field constructs that may be read within a session, and makes the read operation fast.

 The `cfdm.read` function has optional parameters to

-* allow the user to provide files that contain :ref:`external variables <External-variables>`, and
+* allow the user to provide files that contain :ref:`external variables <External-variables>`;

-* request :ref:`extra field constructs to be created from "metadata" netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right.
+* request :ref:`extra field constructs to be created from "metadata" netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right; and

+* display information and warnings about the mapping of the netCDF file contents to CF data amodel constructs.

+.. _CF-compliance:

+**CF-compliance**
+^^^^^^^^^^^^^^^^^

-CF-compliance is required when reading only to the extent necessary to interpret the dataset.
-If it is not possible to unambiguously map an element of the netCDF dataset to an element of the CF data model, then a field construct is still returned, but may be incomplete.
+If the dataset is partially CF-compliant to the extent that it is not possible to unambiguously map an element of the netCDF dataset to an element of the CF data model, then a field construct is still returned, but may be incomplete.
 This is so that datasets which are partially conformant may nonetheless be modified in memory and written to new datasets.
-By default, `cfdm.read` does not report such "structural" non-CF-compliance.
+Such "structural" non-compliance would occur, for example, if the "coordinates" attribute of a CF-netCDF data variable refers to another variable that does not exist, or refers to a variable that spans a netCDF dimension that does not apply to the data variable.
+Other types of non-compliance are not checked, such whether or not controlled vocabularies have been adhered to.
+The structural compliance of the dataset may be checked with the `~cfdm.Field.structural_compliance` method of the field construct, as well as optionally displayed when the dataset is read.

 .. _Inspection: